Ninja-Vikash/Docs.dev/docs/reactjs/03_components/README.md

 >
 > Instead we will use a vscode extension
 > ![extension](EXTENSION.png)
-> and we can snippets to write the boilers with very ease\
+> and it provides snippets to write the boilers with very ease\
 > `rfce` → react functional component with export

 #### Nested component